Theatre Safety Manual

-- Never move a person suspected of serious injury unless it is a life-threatening situation such as a fire.
+- Never move a person suspected of a serious injury unless it is a life-threatening situation such as a fire.
 Attempts to move an injured person can cause further injury, especially to the spine and neck.
 Try to keep the injured person warm and still.

 - Activate the fire alarm.

-- Evacuate the building and await the arrival of Fire Officials.
+- Evacuate the building and await the arrival of fire officials.
 Try to account for everyone inside the building.
 Do not leave the area until you have been accounted for.